 In a recent Instagram post, Will Bulsiewicz, MD, a gastroenterologist and New York Times bestselling author of The Fiber Fueled Cookbook, explains that bacterial endotoxins that cause inflammation begin to rise within half an hour of consuming alcohol.
 That said, while Dr. Bulsiewicz says that while alcohol isn’t ever good for you, he’ll still have a beer or a glass of wine if out with friends every so often.

-We caught up with Sarah Robbins, MD, MSc, FRCPC, a gastroenterologist, gut health expert, and the Founder of Well Sunday, to learn more about the impact drinking has on gut health, and how to restore your gut health after alcohol consumption.
+We caught up with Sarah Robbins, MD, MSc, FRCPC, a gastroenterologist, gut health expert, and the Founder of Well Sunday, to learn more about the close relationship between alcohol and gut health, and how to restore your gut health after alcohol consumption.

 View this post on Instagram